drusepth/mmorpgrps/README.md

   will move randomly until they find friends.
 * Knights never attack their own faction, however.
 Scissors won't attack scissors, paper won't attack paper, and rock won't attack rock.
+* During each tick of the game, there is a 5% chance that an Evil Giant will spawn as a Rock Giant / Paper Giant / Scissors Giant.
+These giants can be attacked by any faction, and reward 5 bonus souls to the player that lands the killing blow on them.
 * Knights start out with 100 HP, and super-effective attacks (e.g. paper to rock) deal 100 damage.
 Not-very-effective attacks (e.g. paper to scissors) deal 25 damage.
 * Older knights attack first.